 The Academy of Nutrition and Dietetics is the largest professional organization of food and nutrition professionals.
-It was founded in 1917, and is a powerful advocate on behalf of the dietetics profession, serving the public through the promotion of optimal nutrition, health, and well-being.
+Founded in 1917, the Academy is a powerful advocate on behalf of the dietetics profession, serving the public through the promotion of optimal nutrition, health, and well-being.
 More than 70,000 members in the United States and abroad help shape food choices and improve the nutrition status of the public.

-The Academy of Nutrition and Dietetics' members represent a diverse mix of professional interests, experiences, and involvement.
+Members of the Academy of Nutrition and Dietetics represent a diverse mix of professional interests, experiences, and involvement.
 They work in settings ranging from health care facilities and universities to businesses and government or community agencies to private practice.